vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 <pre>--tls-cname vch-name.example.org</pre>
 <pre>--tls-cname *.example.org</pre>

-#### `--cert-path` {#cert-path}
+#### `--tls-cert-path` {#cert-path}

 Short name: none

-By default `--cert-path` is a folder in the current directory, that takes its name from the VCH name that you specify in the `--name` option. `vic-machine create` checks in `--cert-path` for existing certificates with the standard names and uses those certificates if they are present:
+By default `--tls-cert-path` is a folder in the current directory, that takes its name from the VCH name that you specify in the `--name` option. `vic-machine create` checks in `--tls-cert-path` for existing certificates with the standard names and uses those certificates if they are present:
 * `server-cert.pem`
 * `server-key.pem`
 * `ca.pem`

-If `vic-machine create` does not find existing certificates with the standard names in `--cert-path`, or if you do not specify certificates directly by using the `--cert`, `--key`, and `--tls-ca` options, `vic-machine create` generates certificates.
-Generated certificates are saved in the `--cert-path` folder with the standard names listed. `vic-machine create` additionally generates other certificates:
+If `vic-machine create` does not find existing certificates with the standard names in `--tls-cert-path`, or if you do not specify certificates directly by using the `--tls-server-cert`, `--tls-server-key`, and `--tls-ca` options, `vic-machine create` generates certificates.
+Generated certificates are saved in the `--tls-cert-path` folder with the standard names listed. `vic-machine create` additionally generates other certificates:
 * `cert.pem` and `key.pem` for client certificates, if required.
 * `ca-key.pem`, the private key for the certificate authority.

-<pre>--cert-path '<i>path_to_certificate_folder</i>'
+<pre>--tls-cert-path '<i>path_to_certificate_folder</i>'
 </pre>

 #### `--certificate-key-size` ###